 - What contact have they had with universities?
 How did they rate the contact?

-We will start with a collaborative workshop to shape the research objectives and discuss the issue with participating universities.
+We started with a collaborative workshop to shape the research objectives and discuss the issue with participating universities.

-Fresh, quantitative evidence will be captured via a national online survey of 2,500 parents of 6 to 18 year olds.
-This will be followed by a seven-day online research community, bringing together 50 parents to share their thoughts experiences and views in more depth.
+Fresh, quantitative evidence has been captured via a national online survey of 2,500 parents of 6 to 18 year olds.
+This was followed by a seven-day online research community, bringing together 50 parents to share their thoughts experiences and views in more depth.

 Based on the findings, we will bring participating institutions together in an action workshop to discuss the recommendations, share best practice and innovate.